DFrangopoulos/ipoddb/README.md

 # ipoddb

-Build the database file for an iPod Shuffle 4th Gen on Linux without the need for Itunes.
-ONLY MP3s supported.
+Build the database file for an iPod Shuffle 4th Gen on Linux without the need for iTunes.
+Only MP3s are currently supported!
-This will require a comppletely wiped and FAT32 formatted iPod Shuffle 4th Gen. PROCEED AT YOUR OWN RISK!
+This will require a completely wiped and FAT32 formatted iPod Shuffle 4th Gen. PROCEED AT YOUR OWN RISK!

 ## Compilation
 Just run: